 6 Ways SMS Texting Can Streamline Mobile Workforce Management

-Clear, fast, and effective communication can pose a challenge in a business with a mobile or distributed workforce such as trucking, construction, or healthcare.
+Clear, fast, and effective communication can pose a challenge in a business with a distributed or mobile workforce such as trucking, construction, or healthcare.
 The answer may be as simple as text messaging.

 When new circumstances or demands crop up that require your business or workforce to pivot, collaboration readiness is essential.
 SMS messaging’s wide adoption rate and 98% engagement rate – nearly 90% of texts are read within three minutes – means you can feel confident that your critical messages will be seen.
 Texts are also more easily accessed than emails by a dispersed workforce, and can be personalized for individual recipients.